sambajahlo/SafeAlert/README.md

 ## Acknowledgments

 * CodePath from which I learned how to create iOS apps
-* My girlfriend from which i got the idea from this app
+* My girlfriend from which I got the idea from this app